wymeditor/wymeditor/docs/writing_plugins/api.rst

 ``doesElementContainSelection(element)``
 ========================================

-Returns ``true`` if the supplied element contains at least part of the selection.
+Returns ``true`` if the provided element contains at least part of the selection.
 Otherwise returns ``false``.